d3scomp/NPRG014/README.md

 * The homework is to be found at “lecture1010/homework”
 * The “lecture1010/slides” holds the slides for the lecture

+## Lesson 3 - 17th October 2016
+### Agenda
+* Bytecode
+* Statically-typed languages (Scala) - Part I

+### Preparation
+* Grab and install SBT (http://www.scala-sbt.org/)
+* Install Java JDK (if you don't have it installed) from the Java download site
+* Checkout this repository to get all examples
+* Got to lecture1017/exercises-homework and run "sbt compile" to download all necessary packages (Scala and related libraries)

+### Resources
+* Exercises to work with during the lesson and the homework are located in the “lecture1017/exercises-homework” folder
+* The “lecture1017/slides” holds the slides for the lecture

+## Lesson 4 - 24th October 2016
+### Agenda
+* Statically-typed languages (Scala) - Part II

+### Preparation
+* ... will be made available before the lecture ...

+## Lesson 5 - 31st October 2016
+### Agenda
+* Statically-typed languages (Scala) - Part III

+### Preparation
+* ... will be made available before the lecture ...

 ## Lesson 6 - 21st November 2016
 ### Agenda